 Meet Gentle Gray Whales Up Close and Explore the Marine & Desert Ecosystems of Baja

 Each winter, gray whales migrate from their Arctic feeding grounds to breed and birth their young in the sheltered lagoons of Mexico's Baja Peninsula, making it one of the world's premier whale-watching destinations.
 The annual journey is the longest mammal migration on Earth, covering more than 10,000 miles.
-In the protected waters of Magdalena Bay, we cruise among the whales in motorized Expedition Landing Crafts, offering the rare privilege of a close-up, water-level perspective.
+In the protected waters of Magdalena Bay, we cruise among the whales in motorized expedition landing crafts, offering the rare privilege of a close-up, water-level perspective.
 We're positioned perfectly for the heartwarming encounters we frequently have with these friendly mammals, which sometimes approach our boats directly.
-We also enjoy naturalist-guided walks on uninhabited islands, swimming, snorkeling and kayaking in the Sea of Cortez.
-Whales, dolphins, sea lions, blue-footed boobies and frigatebirds, huge cardon cacti, mangroves and sand dunes are among the natural attractions Baja is famous for.
+We also enjoy naturalist-guided walks on uninhabited islands, plus swimming, snorkeling and kayaking in the Sea of Cortez.
+Discover the myriad natural attractions Baja is famous for, incuding whales, dolphins, sea lions, blue-footed boobies and frigatebirds, huge cardon cacti, mangroves and sand dunes.

 Experience magical encounters with Pacific gray whales—one of the world's largest and most captivating mammals—and witness the start of the whale calves' life journey